July 5, 2026

 Technology and Exercise

-Using Fitness Trackers and Apps
+A Usage of Fitness Trackers and Apps.

-Online Exercise Programs for Seniors
+Exercise Programs for Seniors to Do Online

 Mind-Body Connection